 3. Use a deep conditioning treatment

 If you’re not already using a deep conditioner in your weekly haircare routine, it’s time to start.
 Deep conditioning treatments target common signs of hair damage like dryness, split ends, and breakage.
-Plus, many deep conditioning treatments contain nourishing haircare ingredients, like proteins and collagen peptides, to strengthen hair while protecting it against future damage.
+Plus, many deep conditioning treatments contain nourishing haircare ingredients, such as proteins and peptides, to strengthen hair while protecting it against future damage.
+If you don’t want to spend 15 minutes in the shower waiting for your hair mask to soak in, try the L'Oréal Paris EverPure Sulfate-Free Glossing 5-Min Lamination Hair Mask—it seals hair fibers and boosts shine in as little as five minutes.

 Applying a hydrating leave-in conditioner after washing your hair can help reduce frizz, minimize the appearance of split ends, and prevent damage.
-Not to mention, a great leave-in can make the hair look and feel softer and more manageable.
+A great leave-in can also make the hair look and feel softer and more manageable.

-The L’Oréal Paris Elvive Total Repair 5 Protein Recharge Leave-In Conditioner Treatment is a great choice because the lightweight, creamy formula smooths the appearance of damaged hair while also acting as a heat protectant.
-If you have curls, consider reaching for the L’Oréal Paris Elvive Dream Lengths Curls Leave-In Conditioner, which helps you achieve hydrated and bouncy curls without weighing them down.
+The L’Oréal Paris EverPure Sulfate-Free Moisture 21-in-1 Leave-In Conditioner is a great choice because it helps hydrate the hair, tames frizz, adds shine, and protects against temperatures up to 450 degrees Fahrenheit..
+If you have curls, consider reaching for the L'Oréal Paris Elvive Dream Lengths Curls Leave-In Conditioner, which helps you achieve hydrated and bouncy curls without weighing them down.

 Shop the Products